basarat/typescript-book/docs/types/ambient/d.ts.md

 If a file has the extension `.d.ts` then each root level definition much have the `declare` keyword prefixed to it to make it clear that the author knows that there will be *no code emitted by TypeScript to ensure that this defined item will exist at runtime*.

+>
-> For ambient declarations : Runtime JavaScript equivalent is a promise that you are making with the compiler.
+* Ambient declarations is a promise that you are making with the compiler.
 If these do not exist at runtime and you try to you them, things will break without warning.
+* Ambient declarations are like docs.
+If the source changes the docs need to be kept updated.
+So you might have new behaviours that work at runtime but no one's updated the ambient declaration and hence you get compiler errors.